takiya21/Visual-impression-estimation-system-considering-attribute-information/readme.md

 ## Visual impression estimation system considering attribute information

-The data that support the findings of this article are not publicly available due to privacy.
-They can be requested from the author at taki@cv.info.gifu-u.ac.jp.
+ The data used in this paper are not publicly available due to privacy concerns.They can be requested from the author at taki@cv.info.gifu-u.ac.jp.

 ## Install
 ```